 Love acupuncture and Victory yoga collaborate together in bringing you this event.

-The next event is Friday the 4th December @ 6:30pm.
+The next event is Friday the 5th February @ 6:30pm in Bondi Junction at the Sydney yoga collective

 Click the "Book now" button to be directed to Victory yoga and ticket sales.